Kefir salsa makes for the richness of an avocado with tomatoes, with the sourness of a probiotic; add one of your favourite-chilis.

 I do not advocate following recipes slavishly; personalise it and make it your own.
 That's the fun of cooking.

-Should you be a little macabre, and read lists like the trends of the ten most common causes of death[1], you might be alarmed by the way the neurodegenerative diseases have doubled in the last twenty years.
+Should you be a little macabre and read lists like the trends of the ten most common causes of death[1], you might be alarmed by the way the neurodegenerative diseases have doubled in the last twenty years.

-I can't think of any worse way of dying that suffering from Alzheimer's disease; or Parkinsons for that matter.
-The colon is now being called the "second brain" by researchers.
-Astonishingly an enormous number of important chemicals like dopamine and serotonin that we once thought were only secreted by cranial nuclei are actually produced in the bowels; either by the lining itself, or the friendly hoard of microbes that live there.
+Astonishingly an enormous number of important chemicals like dopamine and serotonin that we once thought were only secreted by cranial nuclei are actually also produced in the bowels; either by the lining itself or the friendly hoard of microbes that live there.

 Taking a probiotic supplement is the expensive and non-sensible way to do it; they never contain more than 10 different microbes and often only one or two.